tawasta/product/product_materials_compliant/README.rst

   * Note: pay attention to if you're enabling the compliance type for the Product or the Product Material, as both settings are present in the view

 * Add the possible values that should be allowed for selection in Sales -> Configuration -> Product Compliance Values
+* In the same view, drag the Compliance Values into their correct order.
+The one that is highest up for each "Selectable For" gets suggested as default in material's compliancy dropdowns.

 Usage
 =====